tildeeine/tildeeine.github.io/planning.md

 - A clear showcase of experience, skills and projects.
 - Easy means of contact.
 - Responsive webpage.
 - Learn more on project management and github workflow.
-See CONTRIBUTING for more.
+See CONTRIBUTING for more on this.

 ## Features: